anneliakm/ISQA3420Assignment1/USE CASES.md

 **Stakeholders:**

-+ Corporate Manager: To recieve clear and relevant project information including Open Source Software license and vulnerbility information
++ Corporate Manager: To recieve clear and relevant project information including Open Source Software license and vulnerability information

 + Corporate Developer: To provide the relevant software package information

 **Preconditions:**

 + Proper project information has been provided
-+ Licenses and vulnerbilities are the most current versions
++ Licenses and vulnerabilities are the most current versions

 **Main Success Scenario:** The corporate manager recieves accurate license and vulnerability information for the requested project packages